MasterControlIncPublic/pdf.js/README.md

 ### Deploying to Artifactory
 This will deploy straight to our libs-release-local repo, **you have been warned**.

 First make sure the version is correct in pdfjs.config.
-Please make sure you don't have any uncommitted changes.
-The deploy task will commit all tracked files and create a tag with the current version.
+Please make sure you don't have any uncommitted changes as they'd be zipped and deployed in the realease version too.
 Create the following environment variables with your artifactory credentials.
 The password could use your artifactory API key.  `artifactory_username` and `artifactory_password`.
 Then run:

     $ gulp mc-deploy

-The console output will instruct you to `git push` so that the tag gets pushed to the repository.
-Please don't forget to do that.
+Please don't forget to tag the commit you deployed and push the tags to the repository with a command similar to the following:

+    $ git push --tags origin mc-master

 # ORIGINAL README BELOW
 # PDF.js